UedaTakeyuki/mh-z19/README.md

 ./autostart.sh --status
 ```

+For more detail, please refer this [blog](https://monitorserviceatelierueda.blogspot.com/2018/11/how-to-measure-room-co2-concentration.html).

 ### How to send CO2 Value to the ATT M2X.

 The Pondslider also support ATT M2X.
 For detail, please refer [this](https://github.com/UedaTakeyuki/handlers/blob/master/value/sender/send2m2x/README.md) document.

+### Calibration and Detection range
+Features about calibration (both MH-Z19 & MH-Z19B) and detection range change (MH-Z19B) is implemented at version 0.2.1 or later.

+I'm afraid I've just only implemented these without test due to lack necessary devices and apparatus for the test, fx: standard consentration CO2 GAS, also MH-Z19B module.
+If you have these devices or apparatus and try to use these functions generously, I'm really appreciate your [issue report](https://github.com/UedaTakeyuki/mh-z19/issues) regardless result were positive or negative.

+For detail prease refer this [wiki](https://github.com/UedaTakeyuki/mh-z19/wiki/CALIBRATION-&-detection-range).

 ### Q&A
 Any questions, suggestions, reports are welcome!
 Please make [issue](https://github.com/UedaTakeyuki/mh-z19/issues) without hesitation!